 Following this, the collector will make repeated attempts to contact you, reminding you of the total debt owed.
 They may apply late fees, raise interest rates, and engage in persistent phone calls to get your attention.
 If the debt remains unpaid, these companies may proceed with a lawsuit against you.
 Only if the court judgment favors the creditor can the collector move forward with wage garnishment.
 Even then, most federal laws establish limitations on wage garnishment to ensure that the rights of the borrower are safeguarded.

 The amount of your paycheck that can be garnished is based on “disposable income,” which is left over from your regular salary after legally required deductions are taken.
-It includes federal, state, and local taxes, the employee’s share of Social Security, Medicare, and state unemployment insurance tax, withholdings for employee retirement systems, and more.
-Deductions for voluntary wage assignments, union dues, health or life insurance, charitable donations, and purchases of savings bonds are not included in disposable earnings and thus cannot be garnished.
+Voluntary wage assignment deductions, health or life insurance, and purchases of savings bonds are not included and cannot be garnished.

 Taxes